abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 In Thailand, one of the most common meditation methods or techniques is using the word “*buddho*,” the name of the Buddha. “*bud-*” on the in-breath and “*-dho*” on the out breath: just that simple word.
-If you want, you can use the word “mettā”: “met” on the in-breath and “tā” on the out-breath.
+If you want, you can use the word “mettā”: “met-” on the in-breath and “-tā” on the out-breath.
 Use that word to keep the mind on track.
 Tune in to the feeling, the connotations of mettā you have reflected on.
 This helps the mind to channel its attention and energy to the pleasing emotional tone